Samy-33/blog/posts/neovim-clojure-pde-1.md

 * Fennel files haven't been transpiled yet. `nfnl` transpiles `fnl` files on save by default.
 * In our `init.lua`, we haven't `require`d the `user.core`, so nvim doesn't know about it just yet.

+On opening `core.fnl`, a prompt says that `.nfnl.fnl` is not trusted.
+Press `a` to allow (mark it as trusted).
+This is because `nfnl` by default won't compile files in a directory unless we specifically allow it to.
-Let's open `core.fnl` and just save it by `:write`.
-You'll notice a prompt asking you to allow nfnl to transpile the files.
-Go ahead and allow it.
-When you look at the `$HOME/.config.nvim` directory, you should have a `lua` directory with transpiled lua code corresponding to the `core.fnl`.
+Once we allow and save the `core.fnl` file, by using `:write` command, a new file `lua/user/core.lua` gets generated with transpiled lua code corresponding to the `core.fnl`.

 Let's require `user/core` module in `init.lua`
 ```lua